About Johnny Nguyen

 La Habra Boxing Club

-typical day at the La Habra Boxing Club
+Typical day at the La Habra Boxing Club

 For the next 6 months, I trained 5 days a week alongside some of the best boxers in the world.
 90% of the gym were competing fighters, amateurs and professionals from the US and Mexico.
 The only belts that mattered were title belts.
 I had the toughest training and never paid a dime for it.
 The fee for training was hard work (and a couple pints of blood here and there).